Karl Marx: Childhood and early education: 1818–1836

 Little is known of Marx's childhood.
 The third of nine children, he became the eldest son when his brother Moritz died in 1819.
 Marx and his surviving siblings were baptised into the Lutheran Church on 28 August 1824, and their mother in November 1825.
-Marx was privately educated by his father until 1830 when he entered Trier High School (Trier High School), whose headmaster, Hugo Wyttenbach, was a friend of his father.
+Marx was privately educated by his father until 1830 when he entered the Gymnasium zu Trier, whose headmaster, Hugo Wyttenbach, was a friend of his father.
 By employing many liberal humanists as teachers, Wyttenbach incurred the anger of the local conservative government.
 In 1832, police raided the school and discovered that literature promoting political liberalism was being distributed among the students.
 Viewing the distribution of such material as a seditious act, the authorities implemented reforms and replaced several members of the staff during Marx's time at the school.

 In October 1835 at the age of 16, Marx travelled to the University of Bonn wishing to study philosophy and literature, but his father insisted on law as a more practical field.
 Due to a condition referred to as a "weak chest", Marx was excused from military duty when he turned 18.
 While at the University at Bonn, Marx joined the Poets' Club, a group containing political radicals that were monitored by the police.
 Marx also joined the Trier Tavern Club drinking society and at one point served as the club's co-president.
 In August 1836 he took part in a duel with a member of the university's Borussian Korps.
 Although his grades in the first term were good, they soon deteriorated, leading his father to force a transfer to the more serious and academic University of Berlin.